Larry Langford: Unicorns

 On July 21, 2009, Langford gave the entire Birmingham City Council small ceramic unicorns as a response to Birmingham City Council President Carole Smitherman's comment that agreeing to the finance director's projection of available revenue in 2010 was the equivalent of saying, "We believe in unicorns."

-Following the gift, Langford described how the unicorn was used as a unifier during the reign of King James' who brought together England and Scotland.
+Following the gift, Langford explained his belief that the unicorn had been a unifying symbol during the reign of King James VI and I who brought together England and Scotland.
 According to Langford, the gift was meant as a gesture of solidarity.

+Syphilis coverup

+In May 2008, the Jefferson County Department of Health began posting advertisements on buses in Birmingham to promote testing and treatment for syphilis.
+At the time, Jefferson County faced the highest concentration of syphilis cases in the United States, prompting the public outreach campaign.
+Soon after, Langford controversially ordered the advertisements to be removed, arguing that public recognition of the public health crisis would discourage businesses from investing in the city.

 Public corruption charges

 SEC investigation and lawsuit

-In 2007, Langford was investigated by the SEC on corruption charges.
-On April 30, 2008, the Securities and Exchange Commission sued Langford in federal court.
-The lawsuit alleged Langford accepted more than $156,000 in cash and benefits from Montgomery banker Bill Blount in exchange for county bond business.
+In 2007, Langford was investigated by the Securities and Exchange Commission (SEC).
+On April 30, 2008, the SEC charged Langford in federal court with corruption.
+The lawsuit alleged Langford accepted more than $156,000 in cash and benefits from Montgomery investment banker William B. Blount in exchange for county bond business.

-On December 1, 2008, Langford, along with investment banker William B. Blount, and former state Democratic Chairman Al LaPierre, were all arrested by the FBI on a 101-count indictment alleging conspiracy, bribery, fraud, money laundering, and filing false tax returns in connection with a long-running bribery scheme.
+On December 1, 2008, Langford, along with Blount and former state Democratic Chairman Al LaPierre, were arrested by the FBI on a 101-count indictment alleging conspiracy, bribery, fraud, money laundering, and filing false tax returns in connection with a long-running bribery scheme.
+Langford was led into the courtroom in leg-irons.
 His public corruption trial ended on October 28, 2009, with convictions on 60 counts, and resulted in his automatic removal from office.